Nicolosi globular projection

 Hemispheres on the Nicolosi globular projection.
 15° graticule, 115°W and 65°E central meridians.
 Imagery is a derivative of NASA's Blue Marble summer month composite with oceans lightened to enhance legibility and contrast.
 Image created with the Geocart map projection software.

 Nicolosi globular projection distortion.
 Deeper tint means more distortion.
 Neutral color means distortion is balanced between angular deformation and areal inflation.
 Tissot indicatrix at 15° intervals.

-The Nicolosi globular projection is a polyconic map projection invented about the year 1000 by the Iranian polymath al-Biruni.
+The Nicolosi globular projection is a polyconic map projection invented about the year 1000 by the Muslim Persian polymath al-Biruni.
 As a circular representation of a hemisphere, it is called globular because it evokes a globe.
 It can only display one hemisphere at a time and so normally appears as a "double hemispheric" presentation in world maps.
 The projection came into use in the Western world starting in 1660, reaching its most common use in the 19th century.
 As a "compromise" projection, it preserves no particular properties, instead giving a balance of distortions.